 How Do They Diagnose Mayer-Rokitansky-Küster-Hauser Syndrome?

-Diagnosis is normally initiated when a teenager fails to begin menstruating.
+Doctors typically initiate the diagnosis when a teenager fails to begin menstruating.

-Teens diagnosed with MRKH syndrome typically experience identity issues and increased emotional distress at this already sensitive time in their life which leads to depression.
+Teens diagnosed with MRKH syndrome typically experience identity issues and increased emotional distress at this already sensitive time in their lives which leads to depression.
 Available treatments and emotional therapy should be explored as soon as possible.

 Neovagina is a surgical procedure that creates a vaginal canal for patients who suffer from MRKH.
-Numerous surgical techniques are available to create a neovagina to help those with MRKH
+Numerous surgical techniques are available to create a neovagina to help those with MRKH: